chazzka/clanekcathedral/clanek.md

 : This is the proportion of the data labeled "novelty" compared to the regular filtered dataset.

 Note that the dataset is split in 70:30 ratio for training and testing dataset, to avoid the algorithm to be evaluated on the same datapoints it was learned on.
-The hyperparameters for each algorithms were
+The hyperparameters for each algorithm were experimentally set using autoconfiguration mechanisms.

+### Experiment 1:

 https://www.researchgate.net/figure/Contingency-table-True-Positive-False-Positive-False-Negative-and-True-Negatives-are_fig5_280535795